amark985/landmarkr/README.md

 # Landmarkr 🗺️

-**Landmarkr** is a web app that lets users explore, save, and manage a personalized list of natural and manmade landmarks across the United States.
+**Landmarkr** is a web app that lets users explore, save, and manage a personalized list of national parks (natural) and national historical landmarks (manmade) across the United States.
 Users can interact with a dynamic map, view current and forecasted weather conditions, and organize landmarks into custom tabs such as a bucket list.

 ## 🌟 Features